BoiseState/nursestaffingsim/README.md

 To do that you enable git-hub pages in the repo Settings -> Pages

 Initially it will have the Source of your website on NONE after following the deployment steps the source will be gh-pages.
-In our case we are using a gh-pages branch that contains the stand alone contents of our website (i.e. The root folder that contails the index.html and the css styles).
+In our case we are using a gh-pages branch that contains the stand alone contents of our website (i.e. The root folder that contains the index.html and the css styles).
 If in the future there was a desire to change where the website is hosted all one has to do is take a copy of the gh-pages branch.

 Once the setting is turned on you have to include in your package.json.